goodthebest/saros/README.md

-Saros a crypto currency coin based on Neoscrypt alogrithm.
+Saros a crypto currency coin based on x11 alogrithm.
 Install right from the git repo, instructions are provided in doc/Install.md.
 If you still need help to install wallet daemon or configure it to setup with your mining pool you can get paid server via here https://github.com/goodthebest

 Specifications
 --------------